datacamp-content-public/Introduction-to-R-via-the-Tidyverse/chapter1.md

     Addition: +
     Subtraction: -
     Multiplication: *
-    Division: /
-    Exponentiation: ^
-    Modulo: %%

-The last two might need some explaining:

-    The ^ operator raises the number to its left to the power of the number to its right: for example 3^2 is 9.
-    The modulo returns the remainder of the division of the number to the left by the number on its right, for example 5 modulo 3 or 5 %% 3 is 2.

 With this knowledge, follow the instructions below to complete the exercise.

 `@instructions`
-- Type 2^5 in the editor to calculate 2 to the power 5.
+- Type 5 - 2 in the editor to calculate the difference between 5 and 2.
-- Type 28 %% 6 to calculate 28 modulo 6.
+- Type 3 * 4 in the editor to calculate the product of 3 and 4.
+- Note you can experiment directly in the console.
+- You can also try "Run Code" before you submit your answer.
 - Click 'Submit Answer' and have a look at the R output in the console.
 - Note how the # symbol is used to add comments on the R code.

 `@hint`
-Another example of the modulo operator: 9 %% 2 equals 1.
+All I am looking for is that you type:
+5 - 2
+3 * 4

 `@sample_code`
 ```{r}